Technological University of Guadalajara attack: Attack

-At around 1:50 p.m., the suspect entered the Gran Vía Motel, located at the intersection of Calzada Independencia and Washington Avenue.
-There, he paid for a room and met with a woman identified as 25-year-old Mónica Abigail Najar Susilla.
-After murdering her in the room, he left the premises around 4:40 p.m. and headed to the university campus.
-Security camera footage confirmed his involvement in the first murder committed at the motel.
+Around 13:50 hours (GMT-6), the suspect entered the Gran Vía motel, located at the intersection of Calzada Independencia and Avenida Washington.
+After paying for a suite, he met with a woman identified as Mónica Abigail Najar Susilla, aged 25, whom he murdered inside the room.
+Subsequently, he left the place around 16:40 hours and headed toward the university campus.
+Images captured by the establishment's security cameras corroborated his responsibility for the homicide.